couchmeka/website-mkdocs/docs/index.md

 [comment]: <> (Paragraph)

-If you are just looking for a demo of what this can do and for learning please see For purchasing information please  see ::link:: for the sensor    and ::link::.
-If you are going to be building your own application and using your own sensors please move forward to the developer documentation.
+<i class="fa-regular fa-lightbulb fa-1x"></i> this will be for important information If you are just looking for a demo of what this can do and for learning please see For purchasing information please  see for the sensor    and If you are going to be building your own application and using your own sensors please move forward to the developer documentation.

 <br>
 <br>
 ##Download the apps
-Once you have confirmed you have the correct hardware its time to download the apps!
 [comment]: <> (App Store Images & Google Play)
 <a href="http://google.com.au/" rel="some text">![App Store](appstore.jpg)</a><a href="http://google.com.au/" rel="some text">![Google Play](googleplay.jpg)</a><a href="http://google.com.au/" rel="some text">![Google Play](snapcraft.png){ align=center width="250" height="200"}</a>

+{==<i class="fa-regular fa-lightbulb fa-1x"></i>This is how you will highlight important to know information.
+This can be footnotes and commments.
+Copy the text and replace this with placer information.9iij==}
 <br>

 [comment]: <> (Snapcraft link)